 Raül Acosta Suñé obtained his Master’s degree in Industrial Engineering, with a specialization in mechanics, at the Universitat Politècnica de Catalunya (UPC) in 2017, Barcelona.
 At the end of his degree, he did his master thesis at UCLouvain as part of the WholeTrack industrial project.
 In 2019, he returned to Belgium to join the MEED department as a junior researcher for the CRAMIC project, a MecaTech program funded by the Walloon Region and integrated by 4 partners whose aim is to develop a new technology for the rail tracks of cranes used in international ports.

 Olivier Lantsoght is graduated from the Université catholique de Louvain in 2011 as a mechanical engineer.
 After a short carrer in aeronautical industry, he comes back to the university in 2014 for doing a PhD.
+This PhD was possible thank to a FRIA Grant of the Fonds de la Recherche scientifique-FNRS, Belgium.
 He get its PhD in 2019 in the field of coupling multibody systems with the non-smooth contact dynamics.

 Mechanical engineer (2005) and PhD (2010) from UCLouvain, Nicolas is specialized in modelling of mechanical systems, especially for railways.
 During his thesis and the following years, he focused on coupling multibody models with other disciplines such as pneumatics and hydraulics.
 After a postdoctoral stay in Montpellier (France) where he developed a unified modelling approach to couple dynamics of multibody, he came back to Belgium as a senior researcher.
 Since that time, he has worked on modelling and experimental testing of railway infrastructures, conducting laboratory tests on a full-scale rail track.